 Gaelic: Innisnam Druidbneach

-Isle of Iona is a tiny island in the Inner Hebrides, which was a pagan stronghold for centuries before the Christians arrived and claimed it as their own.
+Isle of Iona was a pagan stronghold for centuries before the Christians arrived and claimed it as their own.
 The island’s Gaelic name is Innisnam Druidbneach, which translates as “Island of the Druids,” reflecting its long Celtic history.

 Iona faced several Viking raids during the eighth and ninth centuries, which led to the decline of the monastery and its eventual abandonment.
 The monks at Iona fled to other locations, taking with them precious religious artifacts, including the relics of Saint Columba.